LightDvlpr/DealerOnSubmission/README.md

 Ex of how to input manually into the textfile -> ```choiceNumber,nameOfItem,cost,taxOrNot,importedOrNot```

-!!!!!-> Be sure to separate items only using commas.
-That is my assigned `delimitter`.<-!!!!!
+Be sure to separate items only using commas.
+That is my assigned `delimitter`.

 If the user does not wish to enter it into the text file then they may choose `option 3` prompted by the code and enter it in more easily.